grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ---
-title: OpenTelemetry to LGTM stack
+title: OpenTelemetry to Grafana stack
 weight: 350
 ---

-# OpenTelemetry to LGTM stack
+# OpenTelemetry to Grafana stack

-In the [previous guide][], we learnt how to ingest [OpenTelemetry][] data, and export it to a different destination.
-In this one, we will continue from there but send it to a Loki, Mimir and Tempo stack.
+In the [previous guide][], we learned how to ingest [OpenTelemetry][] data and export it to a different destination.
+This guide shows you how to send the ingested OpenTelemetry data to a Loki, Mimir, and Tempo stack.

 [previous guide]: {{< relref "./collect-opentelemetry-data.md" >}}
 [OpenTelemetry]: https://opentelemetry.io